Trade guide

 Business owners — £40,000-£80,000+ with established operations

-Industrial contractors — Higher rates for specialized flooring work
+Industrial contractors — Higher rates for specialised flooring work

 Growth Opportunities: